Introduction of Dragon1 as BPM Tool

 2. Create your BPMN models in your Architecture Repository

-In the Architecture Repository business processes can be documented fully from A to Z. Globally and in a lot of detail.
+In the Architecture Repository, business processes can be documented fully from A to Z. Globally and in great detail.
 You can also link to other tools where details on the processes are.

-In the Architecture Repository you can create text documents and presentation documents with your business processes and export them to Word, PowerPoint, Excel, and other formats.
+In the Architecture Repository, you can create text and presentation documents with your business processes and export them to Word, PowerPoint, Excel, and other formats.
 You can store videos, pictures, and all other content you want to store.

-If you want to educate or train someone in a process or process model that also can be done.
-You can create an eLearning module in the Architecture Repository which shows in a certain order text page with pictures and asking questions or suggesting exercises.
+If you want to educate or train someone in a process or process model, that also can be done.
+You can create an eLearning module in the Architecture Repository that shows a certain order of text pages with pictures and asks questions or suggests exercises.

-You can import and define alternate BPMN Shapes in your own Shapes Collection and reuse the BPMN Meta-Model for your own metamodel and store naming convention rules.
+You can import and define alternate BPMN Shapes in your own Shapes Collection, reuse the BPMN Metamodel for your metamodel, and store naming convention rules.

 You can modify or create new metamodels for process modeling in the Architecture Repository to make modeling languages fit your situation optimally.
 You can let discussions take place at the right time with the right people on how to apply a standard in your organization.